MerlinTHS/SinglePlatformTemplate/README.md

 Preconfigured [Kava](https://github.com/MerlinTHS/Kava) project including the Annotation Processor.

-> Note that it's recommended to use the [Gradle-Plugin](https://github.com/MerlinTHS/KavaCompilerPlugin) instead of doing all the configuration manuel.
+> Note that, when the [Gradle-Plugin](https://github.com/MerlinTHS/KavaCompilerPlugin) is able to fully automate this configuration tasks for you, it's recommended to use it instead of this template or configuring all the things manually.